sal55/langs/MLang.md/Mfeatures.md

         byte  i @ a+3
    end
 ```
-Here, there is little between them.

 ### Matching Foreign C Structs

 If a record is constructed to match a struct in a C interface, then field offsets must match exactly.
 However C can inject padding for alignment.
-This is tricky to duplicate, so a special attribute can be used:
+This is tricky to duplicate, as rules are tricky, so a special attribute can be used:

     record rec = $caligned
         byte a